Auto Dealer Fraud Lawyer: Is Odometer Tampering Illegal, and What Penalties Can It Lead To?

 Real Example – A Dealer Behind Bars

 A used car dealer in Florida was caught selling more than 150 cars with rolled-back odometers.
+Car dealers and dealerships can be prosecuted for odometer fraud, and law enforcement is increasingly targeting these deceptive practices by dealerships.

 He received a 30-month prison sentence and was ordered to pay hundreds of thousands in restitution to victims.
+The dealership was found to have engaged in fraudulent activity by misrepresenting the true mileage of vehicles.

 This case wasn’t unusual.
 Prosecutors across the country are cracking down on mileage tampering, especially with digital odometers, which scammers think are harder to detect.